GabrielaSewdhan/optimal-switching-behaviour-evaluation/README.md

 pip3 install -r requirements.txt

 ```
-5. Run with Notebook IDE of choice
+5. Run with Notebook IDE of choice. <br />
 If using Jupyter notebook with a virtual environment, to get the commands to add the environment to your kernel, [click here.](https://janakiev.com/blog/jupyter-virtual-envs/)